cuongduc91/GWT-Projekt/README.md

 # Project-2020

-A Project 🚀 only for the subject, namely Fundamental Web-Technique, applying Docker containers, PHP, MySQL, HTML, CSS.
+A Project 🚀 only for the subject, namely Fundamental Web-Technique, applied Docker containers, PHP, MySQL, HTML, CSS.

 # Docker